How to Make Cheese Foam for Milk Tea

 How to make cheese tea

-Once you know how to make whipped cheese, making cheese tea is easy-peasy:
+Once you have whipped cheese, making cheese tea is easy-peasy:

-- Prepare your tea of choice on the stronger side (as the cheese cream will make it milder).
+- Prepare your tea of choice on the stronger side (so the cheese cream doesn’t overpower it).

-I usually cold brew 2 teabags of black tea for this recipe, but you may use different flavors: any type of milk tea, iced tea latte and bubble tea drinks work great with cheese cream. - Pour the tea in a glass, optionally add some boba pearls (tapioca balls) if you like.
+Feel free to use any type of tea, milk tea, iced tea latte or bubble tea drink; everything that goes well with milk goes well with cheese foam! - Pour the tea in a glass, optionally add some boba pearls (tapioca balls) if you like.

 Other ideas to use cheese foam